MakeSchool-Tutorials/Make-Cookies/P04-Adding-Grandmas/content.md

 Instead of increasing by our set amount of 50, we get 60 because in our code block we decided to add 10 for each level.

-So let's make sure that the first level stays at 50 by implementing the following line of code:
+So let's make sure that the first level stays at 50 by implementing the following line of code inside our ```refreshGrandma()``` function:

 ```js
 let refreshGrandma = function() {